About

 Derbyshire Makes is a new programme of cultural activity across the county, an inspiring celebration of making in all its forms.
 The scale of this project is only possible because a group of specialist organisations has come together to work in partnership.

-Based in Glossop, Local is leading on the countywide activity – including the Dare to Dream mass participation project, The Makory, MAKE Room and Women Who Make – as well as the creative approach to the annual free festival, digital and creative engagement and the marketing and communications across these strands.
-Local has brought in the strategic marketing and audience development consultancy Palmer Squared to oversee and manage the delivery of marketing and communications for Derbyshire Makes, supported by the team at Local.
+Based in Glossop, Local is leading on the Projects activity – including the Dare to Dream mass participation project, The Makory, MAKE Room and Women Who Make – as well as the creative approach to the annual free festival, digital and creative engagement, and the marketing and communications across these strands, and for the festival.

 Arts Derbyshire, based in Derby, is leading on the six Hubs and has subcontracted lead partners local to each Hub area to deliver programme activity.
 These local partners are Junction Arts for Bolsover and Chesterfield, Make/Shift for Heanor, High Peak Community Arts for Glossop, The Arkwright Society for Cromford and People Express for Swadlincote.